bilbo443/BILBBET/PRESEASON_TESTING.md

       clustering artifacts, no ties-that-should-be-spread-out, nothing
       that looks structurally wrong as the season's shape locks in.

-- [ ] **Data-entry edge cases:**
-  - [ ] Two teams tied on score in the same round (logic already confirmed correct in code; worth seeing it live once).
+- [x] **Two teams tied on score in the same round — confirmed live, not just in code review.** Built a real test against a genuine scheduled Division 3B fixture (Brexit Lads vs. X2 Strange, both scored 55): both teams correctly show drawn=1, won=0, lost=0, exactly 1 point each.
+Matches the code review exactly, now backed by a real run.
   - [x] **A team's reported total not matching its round-by-round sum — done, and re-verified against the new real sample tonight.** Not just the original test from Phase 1's fix — rebuilt the corrupted test file from your fresh CSV specifically (Alaskan Bull Worms' total deliberately mismatched) and confirmed the pipeline still correctly halts and names the exact team.
-  - [ ] A team name with different casing or trailing whitespace appearing mid-season — does it get matched to the existing team, or silently treated as new?
-Not yet tested.
+  - [x] **A team name with different casing or trailing whitespace — real, previously-undiscovered bug found and fixed, not just tested.** Deliberately varied "TSATAS DIP" to "tsatas dip  " in a real sheet and ran it through actual extraction.
+Validation passed cleanly (it already normalizes for comparison), but extraction was using the raw sheet string directly — the canonical "TSATAS DIP" was completely missing from the extracted results, replaced by an orphaned "tsatas dip" entry that wouldn't match coefficients, schedule, or history anywhere downstream.
+In production this would have meant a real team silently getting no score that week, with no error and a clean validation pass giving false confidence nothing was wrong.
+Fixed by having extraction resolve each name against the known roster the same way validation already does, using the canonical name in the output.
+Verified the fix directly (canonical name now present, no phantom entry) and confirmed the full real pipeline runs cleanly end to end with the varied sheet.
+Regression-tested against both the normal clean sheet and the corrupted-total test to confirm nothing else broke.

 - [ ] **Confirm shrinkage reduces over-suspension.** Partially observable
       in tonight's data (Tsatas Dip's 47.5% round-1 figure, not a